Social Engineering provides an overview of tools and techniques hackers use to gain access to sensitive information.

 - People who want to learn Social Engineering basics

-- People who want to learn more on how to defend from scams
+- People who want to learn more about how to defend themselves from scams

 In all the above three cases, it’s a useful book and I particularly loved the examples.

 Those were also helpful for people relatively advanced in the social arts.